ryanto/next-s3-upload/README.md

 ## Usage

-This package provides a `useS3Upload` hook that gives you all of the pieces you need to coordinate an upload from your application to S3.
+This package provides a `useS3Upload` hook that gives you all of the pieces needed to coordinate an upload from your application to S3.

 Here's an example of the simplest file upload component.